lubbyhst/youtube-dl-web-ui/README.md

 - installed JDK minimum version 1.8
 - installed maven build tool
+- installed docker deamon

 ### Build the web ui

 In root of the project execute the following command:

 `mvn clean install`

+### Build the docker image

+In root of the project execute the following command:

+`mvn clean install`

+Docker image build is a part of the default build lifecycle.

 ### Start the web ui